 The curtains behind the glass in our fitted cupboard got changed back to red check (again)!
 (Something I did when we first moved to our house over a decade ago now, so perhaps I got it right first time and should have stuck with it?! ;-))

-The French mirror that I bought last year is waiting to be hung on the wall above the arm chair, next to the lilac picture that I love.
+last year is waiting to be hung on the wall above the arm chair, next to the lilac picture that I love.

 With the other chairs in this room, we now have a lovely sociable area, perfect for sitting and chatting without the distraction of the TV in the main sitting room.